Learn how to build and manage tables

 Tips:

-Scrape Google SERP data, enter your search query and set the location to scrape the data from SERP.
+Select Google SERP under integrations tab.Enter your search query and set the location to scrape the data from SERP.
 Import listicles of top products, recently funded startups, blog articles and more.

 How to Use Google Search:

-Set location: this is optional and to be used if you want to import SERP data for specific regions.
+Set location: Optional, and to be used if you want to import SERP data for specific regions.

 Good Use Cases: